sabbir-aust/url-visual-comparison/README.md

 This guide provides instructions for setting up the project environment with Node.js, Visual Studio Code, and Playwright.

 ## Prerequisites
-    - Ensure you have access to the Software Center inside your VM.
     - Prepare the URLs inside the "urls.xlsx" file after pulling the code from the git command

 ## Step-by-Step Setup Instructions